 There are two ferry options to Provincetown that are very convenient: one departs from Boston, and the other departs from Plymouth.
 These are great options if you plan on staying in Provincetown and don’t have a need to explore outside of town.
 These are also perfect for day trips!

-π³ Click here to book your Plymouth to Provincetown Ferry!
+🛳️ Click here to check rates & availability for the Plymouth to Provincetown Ferry

 If you plan to explore Cape Cod beyond Provincetown, I don’t usually suggest the ferry as a way to get to Cape Cod.
 The only car rental company on the Cape is Enterprise, and there is not a pick-up location at the ferry terminal in Provincetown.
 I’ve heard from some people that you can call them, and ask for a ferry pick-up, but that’s not always reliable.